Brian, Kim, and Bronc

 Kim received a scholarship to rodeo for ABAC for three years on their National Intercollegiate Rodeo Association (NIRA) rodeo team.
 She competed in team roping (both heading and healing), barrel racing, and breakaway roping.

-Kim says, "My love for rodeo and horses led me to start putting on camps for kids.
+Kim says, "My love for rodeo and horses led me to start putting on clinics for kids.
 I also like teaching personal lessons abut roping and barrel racing.
 I believe that horses kept me out of trouble when I was younger.
 When I am not working with kids, I am on the road competing.
 I have traveled as far as Michigan to compete.
 I like meeting new kids, and teaching them about the sport of rodeo."

 Kim also likes to take her animals to various events such as birthday parites, grand openings, and much more.
 She has donkeys, goats, horses, ponies, a miniature horse, and her very own cow dog.
 Kim had the opportunity to work cattle for about nine years.
 She helped catch cattle in the woods when they got out.
 She also took the horses and dogs to different places to round the cattle up and work them.
 She says this was a very rewarding job.
 "When you are riding across the pasture on your horse and the sun starts to rise, it is something that money can't buy."